phronesis/wc-vsbridge/readme.txt

 = Is Vue Storefront production ready? =

 Yes it is.
-There production deployments and more implementations being worked on.
+There are production deployments and more implementations are being worked on.

 == Screenshots ==

-1. This shows an example of what vue stofrefront pwa
+1. This shows an example of what vue stofrefront pwa looks like

 == Changelog ==